University Policies & Degree Requirements

 Credit/No Credit

 The University supports and encourages interdisciplinary study, which may include graduate students enrolling in coursework at the graduate level that is outside of their primary discipline.
-The Credit/No Credit (CR/NC) is an option for graduate students who are taking a course that is not required for their degree or certificate and who do not wish to have the course grade reflected in their overall graduate GPA.
+The Credit/No Credit (CR/NC) is an option for graduate students who are taking a course that is not required for their degree or certificate and who do not wish to have the course grade reflected in their cumulative graduate GPA.
 Rather than a grade appearing on the transcript, the student receives a designation of CR or NC, which does not factor in the GPA.

 No course graded CR/NC will count toward the satisfaction of any graduate degree or certificate requirement.
 This includes, but is not limited to, courses taken to fulfill the Research Skills and Responsible Scholarship requirement for doctoral students.